Skip to main content

 The Central Role of Stress and Cortisol

-No discussion of is complete without addressing the hypothalamic-pituitary-adrenal (HPA) axis and its primary product, cortisol.
+No discussion of metabolic health is complete without addressing the hypothalamic-pituitary-adrenal (HPA) axis and its primary product, cortisol.
 Chronic stress leads to chronically elevated cortisol levels, which can create significant metabolic disruption.
 High cortisol can promote insulin resistance, increase the storage of visceral fat (particularly around the abdomen), and break down muscle tissue.

 It also has a profound effect on other hormones.
-Elevated cortisol can suppress the production of like testosterone and disrupt the balance of thyroid hormones, further slowing metabolism.
+Elevated cortisol can suppress the production of sex hormones like testosterone and disrupt the balance of thyroid hormones, further slowing metabolism.
 A personalized protocol must account for HPA axis function, often incorporating lifestyle interventions like stress management techniques and targeted nutritional support to re-establish a healthy cortisol rhythm.
 Addressing cortisol is foundational to mitigating adverse metabolic adaptations.

 Effects of Cortisol Imbalance on Metabolic Health